LowByteFox/jed/README.md

 > Subcommands can be together, like `r g i foo bar` -- this will find occurence of `foo` and it will every time start interactive mode if you want to replace it with `bar`
 ## Line utils
-Line utils help you with managing lines in current buffer, with it you can remove, insert, add, wipe line in simple command Syntax example looks like `l (line) [subcmds]` will run action on line `(line)`
+Line utils help you with managing lines in current buffer, with it you can remove, insert, add, wipe line in simple command<br>
+Syntax example looks like `l (line) [subcmds]` will run action on line `(line)`

 Subcommands: